 Itemized Deductions | ✅ | 🚫 |

-Below-the-Line, Available-to-All | ✅ (except when specifically excluded) | ✅ |
+Below-the-Line, Available-to-All | ✅ (unless specifically excluded) | ✅ |

-- Qualified Business Income (QBI) Deduction for small businesses
+- Qualified Business Income (QBI) deduction for small businesses

-- Car loan interest deduction (see Deductible Car Loan Interest in 2025 Trump Tax Law)
+- Car loan interest deduction

 - Overtime pay deduction